 The government also publish a useful short guide to making your premises safe from fire as well as providing a summary of fire safety in the workplace.

-KFRS have a duty to enforce safety standards and endeavour to engage with and assist businesses in complying with their legal duties.
+KFRS has a duty to enforce safety standards and endeavour to engage with and assist businesses in complying with their legal duties.

-KFRS follow the Regulators code and where it is necessary to take action, we will take a series of steps including advice and informal action where appropriate to see if the matter can be resolved, before formal action is commenced.
-Learn more about these steps and our approach to enforcement.
+KFRS follows the Regulators code and where it is necessary to take action, we will take a series of steps including advice and informal action where appropriate to see if the matter can be resolved, before formal action is commenced.

 Further guidance for specific types of premises